Sneezing after Running

 Thanks for your question about sneezing after your run.
 That's an interesting situation you have got there.

 Sneezing after running is a phenomenon known as exercise-induced rhinitis or exercise-induced sneezing.
-It is a relatively common occurrence, and while the exact causes are not fully understood, there are a few possible explanations for why some people experience sneezing during or after running, which I'll talk through here:
+It is a pretty common occurrence.
+As far as I know, the exact causes are not completely understood.
+But there are a few possible reasons for why some of us experience sneezing during or after running.
+So, I'll cover off on those for you, they are:

 1. Nasal congestion

-Before I get into it, I do have this a bit as well.
-Frequently after running, I'll have a bit of a runny nose the rest of the day.
-It sounds like your situation is a level up and causing you irritation.
+Before I cover these into a bit more detail, let me tell you I do have this a bit as well.
+Frequently after running, I'll have a bit of a runny nose the rest of the day and may sneeze a number of times.
+More than when I don't go for a run.
+But it sounds like your situation is a level up and causing you irritation.
 So, let's get into it!

 Nasal Congestion